brainstormforce/ultimate-addons-for-beaver-builder-lite/readme.txt

 See the Ultimate Addons for Beaver Builder in action! - <a href="https://www.ultimatebeaver.com/?utm_source=wprepo&amp;utm_campaign=Lite&amp;utm_medium=Description" target="_blank">Launch the Demo</a>

-<blockquote><strong>Ultimate Addons Pro &amp; Premium Support</strong>
+<blockquote><strong>Ultimate Addons Pro &amp; Premium Support: </strong>

-Ultimate Addons Pro & Premium Support: This plugin is the lite version of the Ultimate Addons for Beaver Builder that is available for free.
+This plugin is the lite version of the Ultimate Addons for Beaver Builder that is available for free.
 If you wish to avail all the time-saving features you'll ever need, including premium support, white label branding, 30+ modules & 200+ page & section templates and more, upgrade the Ultimate Addons to the pro version. <a href="https://www.ultimatebeaver.com/pricing/?utm_source=wprepo&amp;utm_campaign=Lite&amp;utm_medium=Support" target="_blank">Click Here to Get Pro Copy now</a>!.<p></p></blockquote>

 <strong>Learn From Tutorials</strong>